Tachyporus nitidulus (Fabricius, 1781)

 © Dave Hodges

 A very small and rather variable species; when mature the head is very dark, often black, and the pronotum and elytra are testaceous throughout or with the area around the scutellum only a little darker and ill defined, the abdomen is usually darker then the elytra and each segment is broadly paler apically.
 With experience this species will be seen to be narrower and less convex than many others of the genus.
 Size varies widely as the abdominal segments tend to telescope together in set specimens but from the front margin of the head to the elytral apex they vary between 1.1 and 1.4mm and the elytral length is 0.7-0.8mm.
 Head triangular and broadly rounded anteriorly from above and with weakly convex eyes that are more-or-less continuous with the outline.
 Antennae long, slender and entirely pale; segments 1-6 elongate and only slightly widened towards the apex, 7-10 broader and widest near the apex and the terminal segment is long and constricted before a rounded apex.
-Maxillary palps darkened towards the apex, apical segment short and conical.
+Maxillary palps darkened towards the apex, penultimate segment broadly elongate-oval and the terminal segment diminutive and at most as long as the width of the penultimate segment..
 Pronotum glabrous and shiny, transverse and broadest at or behind the middle, at the widest point a little wider than the elytra, anterior and posterior angles rounded but distinct, lateral margins with several long outstanding setae.
 Elytra slightly elongate, distinctly flattened and almost parallel-sided, the humeral angles are usually at least partly hidden beneath the pronotal margin and the apical margins are separately and only weakly curved.
 Abdomen generally darker than the elytra and often faintly iridescent, with numerous long setae along the raised lateral margins, punctation fine and rather dense throughout.
 Legs long and slender, mid and hind tibiae with several long setae along the outer and inner dorsal margins.
 Tarsi 5-segmented; basal segments of the front and middle tarsi weakly expanded in both sexes.